-VCOM 40 DESIGN SHOP: THE BUSINESS 3 IINTTS OF DESIGN
+VCOM 40 DESIGN SHOP: THE BUSINESS 3 UNITS OF DESIGN

 The Design Shop business of the Visual Communications program creates work for clients on the Las Positas College campus and in the Tri-Valley community at large.
-This course is designed for students who are ready to produce client-based work in print and/ or for the web prior to seeking employment and/or applying for transfer to a 4-year institution.
+This course is designed for students who are ready to produce client-based work in print and/or for the web prior to seeking employment and/or applying for transfer to a 4-year institution.
 Students work one-on-one or in a team with the client while refining leadership skills and the full range of visual, oral and written techniques needed to produce industry standard client-based work.
 Students develop creative print and/or web solutions that meet the full scope of the client's needs and that are of a quality that demonstrates the individual or team's work at industry-standard level.
 Strongly recommended: VCOM 57, VCOM 58, VCOM 59, VCOM 62, and VCOM 64.
 2 hours lecture, 4 hours studio.
-Transfer: CSU Grading Option: OP
+Transfer: CSU methods of conceptual development of visual content and the language of design to direct the use of these digital tools at basic technical level to bring this content to completion in print or on screen.
+1 hour lecture, 6 hours laboratory.
+Transfer: CSU, UC; CID# ARTS 250